Making the perfect brisket requires time, patience, and attention to detail. Here's a step-by-step guide to help you achieve excellent results!

 Smoking the Brisket

 Place the Brisket on the BBQ at 225°F, and then increase the temperature over the next two hours until it reaches 275°F and let it ride.
 There are different ways to locate a brisket on the smoker, but in general, place on a stick burner fat side up, with the point (thick part) towards the fire.
-However, on a pellet grill or a Big Green Egg, where heat comes from the bottom, some BBQ enthusiasts recommend placing the fat side down towards the heat to protect the meat and keep the brisket from drying out.
+However, on a pellet grill or a Big Green Egg, where heat comes from the bottom, some BBQ enthusiasts recommend placing the fat side down towards the heat.
+This will protect the meat and keep the brisket from drying out.
+This Pellet Smoker Brisket Recipe gives an excellent step-by-step approach to yielding the perfect juicy brisket!

 Once the brisket reaches about 170°F, it’s recommended to wrap the brisket.
 This can be done with foil, butcher paper or using the foil boat method, which leaves the top of the brisket open to further build the crust on the top of the brisket.
-We have used all of these methods but most of the time use the butcher paper as our preferred method.
-Give the brisket and butcher paper a few sprays of apple cider vinegar as you wrap and add a some beef tallow to the meat as you wrap for some extra flavor.
+We have used all of these method, but most of the time use the butcher paper as our preferred method.
+Give the brisket and butcher paper a few sprays of apple cider vinegar as you wrap and add a few tablespoons beef tallow as you wrap for some extra flavor.

 As the brisket approaches 195 °F, probe it with an insta read thermometer.
 When it easily slides into the meat, the brisket is ready to rest.
 As a rule of thumb, it’s ready to remove at 203°F. There are also many ways to feel when a brisket is done, but these methods come with more experience over time.